keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evolution-klt/_index.md

 The quality gates feature enables you to define sophisticated analyses of the health of your deployment at each stage.
+You define queries that are executed against your monitoring software (Prometheus, Dynatrace, or Datadog).
-They use Service-Level Indicators (SLIs), which is information provided as queries to your monitoring software (such as Prometheus, Dynatrace, or DataDog), and allow you to define Service Level Objectives (SLOs)
+The metrics returnd form Service-Level Indicators (SLIs), which is information provided as queries to your monitoring software (such as Prometheus, Dynatrace, or DataDog), and allow you to define Service Level Objectives (SLOs)